Kolb and Dill: Popularity

 On June 24, 1903, Kolb and Dill attended a boxing match to watch Jim Corbett fight Yank Kenny and Sam Berger; the theatrical celebrities' presence was prominently noted in the first paragraph of the article.
 Kolb and Dill's fame in traveling around the Midwest before staying at the Fischer's for three years was noted by a column in The Inter Ocean noting that Weber and Fields may not compare to Kolb and Dill's fame, despite having imitated their method and jokes, when the originals come to San Francisco.
 As evidence of their success, the February 8 debut of Weber and Fields act did not reduce Kolb and Dill in the opinion of the San Francisco Chronicle.
 The Oakland Tribute went further and bluntly stated, "Weber and Fields are not as good in "Dutch" farce as are Kolb and Dill at Fischer's in San Francisco."

+Musicals with J. A. Raynes

+Kolb and Dill worked extensively with J. A. Raynes who served as both composer and conductor for the duo from 1898 through 1912.
+Raynes wrote the scores to several musicals crafted specifically for them in addition to creating music for their vaudeville sketches.
+This included the musical Lonesome Town which premiered in San Francisco in 1906 and then commenced a lengthy multi-year long tour that included a run at Broadway's Circle Theatre in 1908.
+Raynes' last collaboration with Kolb and Dill was the musical The Politicians for which he wrote the music and served as music director for performances in Los Angeles and San Francisco in 1912.